thosgood/this-weeks-finds/markdown/101-151/week123.md

 special category (of computads) constructed from the data of the original monad.
-In the case of the monad derived from the universal contractible operad this result may be interpreted as the equivalence of the definitions of weak n-categories (in the sense of Batanin) based on the \`globular' and general pasting diagrams.
-It may be also considered as the first step toward the proof of equivalence of the different definitions of weak n-category.
+In the case of the monad derived from the universal contractible operad this result may be interpreted as the equivalence of the definitions of weak $n$-categories (in the sense of Batanin) based on the \`globular' and general pasting diagrams.
+It may be also considered as the first step toward the proof of equivalence of the different definitions of weak $n$-category.

 We also develop a general theory of computads and investigate some properties of the category of generalized computads.
 It turned out, that